sowmyarshetty/ai-case-study/README.md

 * Cloud Infrastructure Design and Setup - Traditionaly the Synapse platform was deployed on-premises, it had to be re-architected for cloud infrastructure using Microsoft Azure services
 * Data Migration - Large amount of clinical and imaging data has been moved from local storage to Azure Blob Storage .
 This process involved Data Anonymization and data encryption to comply with HIPAA
 * Containerization and Microservices Architecture - Fujifilm uses Azure Kubernetes Service (AKS) to deploy Synapse as a microservices based architecture.

- Source - Used Chat GPT for this information

 ## Landscape - Image Diagnosis AI
 ## Fujifilm's History